I can’t believe we’re already here! Five days left of the summer of ’19! It has flown by with a lot of great milestones and new developments.

 Next up is Scott G- he’s also a DMV native, who studied history and poli-sci at Towson.
 He is an avid traveler and has eaten his way across London, Korea, Thailand, and Vietnam.
 He’s our newest resident U St expert, who loves talking all things food and history and is continuing his quest for the best slice of pizza in the world! (not sure he’s had Jumbo Slice yet!)

 Old Town Guide, Sarah R

 Sarah Ramsey comes to us originally from Arkansas, but is now proud to call Alexandria VA her adopted home town.
 And it’s not a coincidence, we are proud to call her our Old Town tour guide!
 She left her govt job (ahem, just like a certain founder we know!) to pursue a freelance writing career, and is always willing to show off her new favorite local restaurant/brewery/distillery or coffee shop.
 She loves travel, food, culture and history- be sure to wave if you see her on King St!

 Last, but not least is our other Georgetown tour lead, Eli!
 He came to us from New Orleans in 2016, with a passion for food, people and a background in urban farming and higher education.
 He loves sharing his love of food, and DC with anyone who will listen and when he’s not touring, can be found at farmers markets and enjoying live music around the district.

 So if you see any of their lovely smiling faces out and about, be sure to say hi!
 And of course, if you want to see them in action….
 Click here!

-Enjoy handmade doughnuts near a canal once used to transport goods during Westward expansion, taste socially-conscious street food that helps feed refugees and learn about the women chefs in DC pushing equality forward while sampling signature dishes.
+Enjoy handmade doughnuts near a canal once used to transport goods during Westward expansion, taste socially-conscious street fare that supports refugees and discover women chefs pushing equality forward while sampling signature dishes.